ReInHerit/reinherit-webnet-trainer/INSTALL.md

 **Install Object Detection API**

-  * From *Tensorflow/models/research* run `cp object_detection/packages/tf2/setup.py .` (NOTE: if you are on Windows this command will not work, run it from Git Bash shell)
+  * From *Tensorflow/models/research* run `cp object_detection/packages/tf2/setup.py .` (NOTE: if you are on Windows this command will not work, run it from a Git Bash shell)
   * From *Tensorflow/models/research* `python -m pip install --use-feature=2020-resolver .`

 **Test your installation**